wp-plugins/mcafee-secure/readme.txt

 1. The McAfee SECURE trustmark lets your website visitors know that you're trustworthy and safe to do business with.
 2. The trustmark also provides visitors with a business' contact information, which helps build trust between customer and company.
-3. The verification page on mcafeesecure.com is a way for visitors to authenticate a website's security certificattion by navigating to a third-party page.
+3. The verification page on mcafeesecure.com is a way for visitors to authenticate a website's security certification by navigating to a third-party page.
 4. Simple plugin control panel.

 == Changelog ==